microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ### Wording

 - Use inclusive language, and avoid jargon and uncommon words.
-The docs should be easy to understand.
+The docs should be easy to understand
-- Be clear and consise, stick to the goal of the document.
+- Be clear and consise, stick to the goal of the document
+- Use active voice
+- Spell check and grammar check the text
+- Always follow chronological order

 ### Document Organization

 - Organize documents by topic rather than type, this makes it easier to find the documentation
 - Each folder should have a top-level readme.md and any other documents within that folder should link directly or indirectly from that readme.md
-- Document names with more than one word should use underscores instead of spaces, for example `machine_learning_pipeline_desgin.md`.
-The same applies to images.
+- Document names with more than one word should use underscores instead of spaces, for example `machine_learning_pipeline_design.md`.
+The same applies to images

 ### Headings

-- Start with a H1 and respect the order H1 > H2 > H3 etc.
+- Start with a H1 (single # in markdown) and respect the order H1 > H2 > H3 etc
+- Follow each heading with text before proceeding with the next heading
 - Avoid putting numbers in headings.
 Numbers shift, and can create outdated titles
 - Avoid using symbols and special characters in headers, this causes problems with anchor links
 - Avoid links in headers